MateuszKubuszok/GameTheoryTools/README.md

 [![Build Status](https://travis-ci.org/MateuszKubuszok/MasterThesis.png)](https://travis-ci.org/MateuszKubuszok/MasterThesis)

 Project of a tool to finding Nash equilibria for given Games.
-Finding equilibria is a an actual goal of my master thesis, so adding other functions will not be considered until core functionality is implemented.
+Currently should be able to find:

+* pure-strategy Nash equilibria for strategic-form games,
+* mixed-strategy equilibria for 2 player strategic-form games,
+* pure strategy equilibria for extensive form games without nature and with perfect information.

 ## Requirements